What are policy citations and how can I use them?

 What are policy citation metrics?

-Policy citation metrics measure how academic research influences public policy by tracking citations of scholarly work in:
+Policy citation metrics measure the influence of academic research on public policy.
+They do this by tracking references to scholarly work in documents such as:

 -